GSA/gsa-icam-card-builder/README.md

 To use the tools, unzip the ZIP file `GSA-PIV-Signer-vX.x.zip` containing the scripts, signing application, libraries, configuration files and artifacts.

-To create a reference implementation, we created eight new ICAM test cards:
+In conjunction with the signing tool,  we created the objects for eight new ICAM test cards, which are refered to as *Gen 3*:

 |Card Number|Description|
 |:--:|:------------------------|